 Unlike Noma, Baumann doesn’t limit himself to use solely local ingredients.
 An example was my dessert, an ice cream imbued with seaweed from the eastern Hokkaido town of Rausu and toasted bailey.
 Consumed with blackcurrant wood oil, this was one of the best ice cream I have ever had, with silky smooth texture, rich flavour and a lovely smokiness from the seaweed.

 At the end of the evening’s first round of service, René Redzepi dropped by to visit his crew.
 I had a very brief chat with him, touching his thoughts on 108, Noma 2.0 and the upcoming pop-up in Tulum.
 Upon returning to Noma he introduced me to Baumann.

 The bill came to 760 DKK (1 USD = 6.95 DKK), including wine, service and credit card surcharge.
 I was already full before dessert, and the price was reasonable for such quality.
 I agree with the general consensus — for a fraction the price 108 offers a high quality Nordic dining experience with many Noma elements.
 With time it might achieve a higher consistency dish to dish.

 Like any kind of consumption, dining presents a wide range of options.
-Anyone who does their research can usually discover options that fit their palate.
-While not exactly cheap, a meal at 108 is about four to five times more expensive than a typical sit-down dinner in Hong Kong with utterly forgettable food.
+Anyone who does their own research can usually discover options that cater to their palate.
+While not cheap, a meal at 108 is about four to five times more expensive than a typical sit-down dinner in Hong Kong with utterly forgettable food.
 The memory at 108 will last much longer.